candidtim/f2-commander/README.md

  - Ctrl+U / Ctrl+D should scroll half a page (not en entire page)

  - Selection is always cleared if "Hidden files" toggle is changed

+ - Application failure when user shell exits with an error